RuleWorld/BNGTutorial/README.md

 [`ABC_ssa.bngl`](ABC/ABC_ssa.bngl)
 : Simple binding model with modifed `method` option to `simulate` command to demonstrate `ssa` method for performing stochastic simulation.

-## Using structured molecules and rules
+## Using structured molecules and rules: Binding
 [`AB.bngl`](AB/AB.bngl)
 : Simple binding model re-factored to used structured molecules with binding sites and a binding rule that adds or deletes a bond.
 Things to notice:
 * Contact Map panel in RuleBender shows Molecule and Component interactions.